jmiba/zotero-redisearch-rag/README.md

 Ensure the `tools/` folder is included alongside `main.js` and `manifest.json`.

 Settings are in Obsidian: `Settings -> Community plugins -> Zotero Redis RAG`.
+If you enable auto-start, the plugin will run `docker compose` using the bundled compose file and your vault path for `ZRR_DATA_DIR`.

 ## GitHub releases + BRAT